richardskumat/ansible-role-docker/readme.md

 ansible-role-docker
 =========

-Installs Docker-ce on Debian 9, 10 and CentOS 7 hosts.
+Installs Docker-ce on Debian 9 and 10.
 Also includes a tasks file for Raspbian, however I've only tested this role with Raspbian Stretch and Buster.

 Requirements